rubocop/ruby-style-guide/README.md

   RFC, XML uppercase.)
 * Use `SCREAMING_SNAKE_CASE` for other constants.
-* The names of predicate methods (methods that return a boolean value) should end in question mark.
+* The names of predicate methods (methods that return a boolean value) should end in a question mark.
   (i.e. `Array#empty?`).
-* The names of potentially "dangerous" methods (i.e. methods that modify `self` or the arguments, `exit!`, etc.) should end with exclamation marks.
+* The names of potentially "dangerous" methods (i.e. methods that modify `self` or the arguments, `exit!`, etc.) should end with an exclamation mark.
 * The length of an identifier determines its scope.
 Use one-letter variables for short block/method parameters, according to this scheme: